ammar-abagumbul/Arcade_Game/README.md

 ## Features Implemented

-* Generation of random game sets or events
+* Generation of random game sets or events:
+  - Sliding Block Puzzle: Shuffles the tiles in random order every game, so the board is random every time.
+Check the shuffleboard() function in board.cpp
+  - Minesweeper: The positions of bombs are generated randomly, leading to a random game every time.
+Check the placeBombs() function in minesweeper.cpp
+  - Bokosan:
+  - Pacman:

 * Data structures for storing game status
+  -

 * Dynamic memory management
+  -

 * File input/output
+  - Sliding Block Puzzle:
+  - Minesweeper:
+  - Bokosan: The maps for each level of Bokosan is read from .txt files
+  - Pacman:

 * Program codes in multiple file
+  - Effective file organization makes it easy to edit functions and finding errorsc

 * Proper indentation and naming styles
+  - Proper indentation of 2 spaces is used
+  - Functions are named appropriately and clearly in order to avoid misunderstanding and for easy location if changes are required

 * In-code documentation
+  - Our code is well-organized with comments explaining each function, so that we can keep up with the code easily.

 ## Description